CivicActions/agile-ms/README.md

 Our functioning prototype can be found here: https://agile-ms.civicactions.com.

-Our fully-open GitHub Repo is: https://github.com/CivicActions/agile-ms
+Our fully-open GitHub Repo is: https://github.com/CivicActions/agile-ms.

+## How to Report Bugs

+To report a bug against this prototype, please enter a GitHub issue: